kelno/AdtTools/README.md

 - FixCamera
   _Fix the annoying camera bug induced in Noggit where your character camera stay high in the sky._

-This project is still a WIP, most adt chunks are still only partially interpreted and are stored as bytes streams.
+This project is still a WIP but is functional.
+Most adt chunks are still are stored as raw bytes streams.
 This data is manipulable as raw bytes, but the interpretation system must be extended for them to allow simple usage.

 (There is also some work on a basic Qt interface for tools, you should ignore it for now.)

 You can contact me at kelnowm <at> gmail <dot> com if you're interested in using it, I may want to fix things for you.

+## Using Tools

+Run any tools with `--help` for command usage.